MichaelCurrin/nested-jekyll-menus/docs/installation.md

 # Installation

+## Install system dependencies

 Install Ruby and Bundler.

+## Clone

 Clone the project.

+## Install project dependencies.

-Install dependencies - includes Jekyll 4.
-Note that Github Pages uses Jekyll 3, which is fine for this project.
+This includes Jekyll 4.
+Note that Github Pages uses Jekyll 3, but there are no material differences for this project.

 ```sh
 $ make install